 Plagued by lawsuits

-Nu Skin tells its distributors that they are a network marketing company, in an attempt to move away from the stigma that MLM has with pyramid schemes.
-It is a very fine line between MLM and pyramid scheme.
+Nu Skin tells its distributors that they are a network marketing company, in an attempt to move away from the stigma that MLM has, in association with pyramid schemes.
+It is a very fine line between the two.

 And considering the lawsuits that Nu Skin had gotten into over the years, it is no wonder that they are very careful in how their distributors may portray the business.